1999 Alabama Crimson Tide football team

-The 1999 Alabama Crimson Tide football team represented the University of Alabama in the 1999 college football season.
-The team was led by head coach Mike DuBose, who was in his third season with the program.
-The Crimson Tide, also known informally as the Tide, played their home games at Bryant–Denny Stadium, in Tuscaloosa, Alabama, and Legion Field, in Birmingham, Alabama.
+The 1999 Alabama Crimson Tide football team represented the University of Alabama as a member of the Western Division of the Southeastern Conference (SEC) during the 1999 NCAA Division I-A football season.
+Led by third-year head coach Mike DuBose, the Crimson Tide compiled an overall record of 10–3 with a mark of 7–1 in conference play, winning the SEC's Western Division title.
+Alabama advanced to the SEC Championship Game, where the Crimson Tide defeated Florida to capture the conference championship.
+Alabama was invited to the Orange Bowl, losing there to Michigan.
+The team played home games at Bryant–Denny Stadium in Tuscaloosa, Alabama, and Legion Field in Birmingham, Alabama.

-The team entered the season trying to build upon a 7–5 record from their 1998 season.
-The 1999 team had tremendous success.
-After a stunning last second loss to Louisiana Tech early in the year, they eventually finished with a 9–2 regular season record (7–1 in the SEC).
-This included defeating Auburn on the road for the first time ever.
-The team went on to the 1999 SEC Championship Game where they defeated Florida for the second time for the year.
-Alabama played Michigan in the 2000 Orange Bowl and suffered a 35–34 loss in overtime, due to a missed extra point.
+After a stunning last second loss to Louisiana Tech early in the year, Alabama finished the regular season at 9–2 win a win over Auburn on the road for the first time ever in the Iron Bowl.
+In SEC Championship Game, the Crimson Tide defeated Florida for the second time in the season.
+Alabama lost to Michigan in the Orange Bowl, 35–34 in overtime, due to a missed extra point.
 Alabama had beaten Florida during the regular season by a single point in overtime, also due to a missed extra point.